MicrosoftDocs/quantum-docs-pr/articles/libraries/standard/diagnostics.md

 The <xref:microsoft.quantum.diagnostics.dumpmachine> and <xref:microsoft.quantum.diagnostics.dumpregister> callables instruct target machines to provide diagnostic information about all currently allocated qubits or about a specific register of qubits, respectively.
 Each target machine varies in what diagnostic information is provided in response to a dump instruction.
-The <xref:microsoft.quantum.simulation.simulators.quantumsimulator> target machine, for instance, provides the host program with the state vector that it uses internally to represent a register of qubits.
+The [full state simulator](xref:microsoft.quantum.machines.full-state-simulator) target machine, for instance, provides the host program with the state vector that it uses internally to represent a register of qubits.
-By comparison, the <xref:microsoft.quantum.simulation.simulators.toffolisimulator> target machine provides a single classical bit for each qubit.
+By comparison, the [Toffoli simulator](xref:microsoft.quantum.machines.toffoli-simulator) target machine provides a single classical bit for each qubit.

+ To learn more about the [full state simulator's](xref:microsoft.quantum.machines.full-state-simulator) `DumpMachine` output, take a look at the dump functions section of our [testing and debugging article](xref:microsoft.quantum.techniques.testing-and-debugging#dump-functions).

 ## Facts and Assertions ##